 DUI arrests don't always lead to convictions in court.
 Police officer mistakes, faulty breathalyzers and crime lab errors may get your charges reduced or dismissed.
 Visit our California DUI page to learn more.

-Depending on the facts of a case, a violation can be charged as either a misdemeanor or a felony under California law.
+Depending on the facts of a case, alleged intimidators can be charged with either a misdemeanor or a felony under California criminal law.
 No matter how the crime is charged, though, it can lead to serious jail time and substantial fines.

 What is the legal definition of intimidating a witness?

-Penal Code 136.1 is the California statute that says it is a crime for a person to intimidate a witness or victim.
+Penal Code 136.1 is the California criminal justice system statute that says it is a crime for a person to intimidate a witness or victim.

-A person is guilty of witness intimidation under this statute if all of the following are true:
+A person is guilty of witness tampering under this statute if all of the following are true:

-- who knows about the facts of a crime under local, state or federal law,
+who knows about the facts of a crime under local, state or federal law,

 For purposes of this offense, if the defendant reasonably believes that the person he/she is attempting to dissuade meets these criteria, that person is considered a witness.